gitpod-samples/template-python-django/README.md

 # Python Django Starter

-A starter project for building a web backend with [Django](https://docs.djangoproject.com/en/3.2/intro/tutorial01/) in Python.
+A starter project for building a web site with [Django](https://docs.djangoproject.com/en/3.2/intro/tutorial01/) in Python.

 ## Getting started